-Proof of Insurance Coverage - The seller must have written proof of valid insurance coverage for all transportation firms used for transporting ammonium nitrate within the last two years.
+Proof of Insurance Coverage - The seller must have written proof of valid insurance coverage for all transportation firms used for transporting CAN within the last two years.

-Training - The seller must have written confirmation from all transportation firms used for transporting ammonium nitrate within the last two years indicating that employees have been provided the applicable training required for compliance with the Transportation of Dangerous Goods Regulations.
+Training - The seller must have written confirmation from all transportation firms used for transporting CAN within the last two years indicating that employees have been provided the applicable training on Fertilizer Canada's e-Learning course "Secure Transportation of Nitrate Fertilizers".
+Transportation of Dangerous Goods training performed specifically for the transportation of ammonium nitrate is considered an equivalent substitute.